lexfeathers/lexfeathers.ca/posts/the-impact-demo.md

   - cohost
   - backdated
 excerpt: >-
-  Ever find an old project and think "wow I have to finish that" ?
-Liv (Waxlimbs vocals/keys) and I took a trip into the woods in late 2020 and apparently made this.
+  Ever find an old project and think "wow I have to finish that"?
 ---

 Ever find an old project and think "wow I have to finish that"?